kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Multi page application (MPA) {#mpa}

 A page of which links cause inbuilt browser navigation.
-Pages are exclusively server rendered (but parts of them can be changed via the client).
+Pages are exclusively server-rendered (but parts of them can be changed via the client).

 ### Progressive web application (PWA) {#pwa}

 This encompasses a lot, but the main points are that it is built using web technologies but can do the following:

 - Installable (act like a native app)
-- Work offline (functionality does not require talking to server *all* the time, *some* content stored on device)
+- Work offline (functionality does not require talking to a server *all* the time, *some* content is stored on the device)
-- Doesn't have to but uses several native apis: camera, clipboard, background fetch, push notifications
+- Doesn't have to but uses several native APIs: camera, clipboard, background fetch, push notifications

 ### Static

-Does not change.
+Cannot change.

 ### Dynamic

-Does change.
+Can change.

 ### DOM (Document object model) {#dom}

 The API for HTML elements.
-Every HTML element has some attributes and some children either being more elements, text or comments.
-DOM elements can also be interacted with things like `.click()`.
+Every HTML element has some attributes and some children either being more elements, text, or comments.
+DOM elements can also interact with methods like `.click()`.

 ### Shadow DOM

 A special form of DOM that is encapsulated inside the element.
-The internals are isolated from the whole DOM so that outside JS and CSS cannot affect the internals.
+The internals of shadow dom are isolated from the whole DOM so that outside JS cannot reference and CSS cannot affect.
 CSS defined internally is scoped to the internal tree.

+### Virtual DOM / VDOM {#vdom}

+The virtual DOM is a structure akin to the DOM.
+It is slimmer and has a subset of the API of the structures defined in the DOM JS spec e.g. `HTMLElement.` VDOM is a *virtual* representation of the document, actual DOM references the document (e.g. `.click()` isn't on VDOM structures).

+It is used to add to or update the existing actual DOM / UI.

 ### Universal JavaScript / Universal rendering {#universal-javascript}